DENVER BICYCLE ACCIDENT ATTORNEYS

 - Vehicle manufacturer if the vehicle is defective

 - Restaurant or bar that overserved patrons

-Let our lawyers for bicycle accident cases help you determine who may be held liable in your case.
+Let our Colorado lawyers for bicycle accident cases help you determine who may be held liable in your case.
 We know how to collect evidence and build a strong case to ensure you get the compensation you deserve.

 What Are the Most Common Injuries From a Bike Accident?

 Because the person on a bike doesn’t have the protection of a heavy motor vehicle, bike accident injuries can be severe.
 Some of the most common bicycle accident injuries are:

 - Head injuries, traumatic brain injury

 - Paralysis, spine and neck injuries